 Above report published on 17 Sep 2019.
 I can’t wait to see the Sagrada Familia rise above the skyline, even if the projected completion date of 2026 isn’t met.

 In the same vein of my piece above, this article about claims by Catalan separatists was published in 2017 by the largest newspaper in Spain, El País (in English).
-Even more interesting now that Pedro Sánchez had to make a deal with Junts & brought Puigdemont back into the picture in Nov 2023.
+This topic is even more interesting since Pedro Sánchez had to make a deal with Junts (a pro-separation political party) & brought Puigdemont back into the picture in Nov 2023.

 A map of Spain’s ever-increasing number of wine regions: 138 officially demarcated areas & growing!
 Fun fact: Spain has 13% of the world’s wine territory —the largest single country with France at 10% & Italy at 9%— but both France & Italy produce more quantity than Spain.